rdotzlaw/COMP3040-A3/part1.md

    * https://bearberry.org/json

 2. ### Parameters
-    * VariantID (uint): The ID of the variant.
+    * variantId (uint): The ID of the variant.
 Optional
     * percentHarvest (float): The harvest percentage of the plant.
 Optional
     * berryCount (int): Number of berries in a plant.
 Optional